Quick answer

 What Is Talk-to-Listen Ratio?

-Talk-to-listen ratio is a sales metric that measures how much time a rep spends talking versus listening during a sales conversation.
-If you're asking what talk-to-listen ratio is: it's the proportion of speaking time (rep) to listening time (prospect).
-Top performers typically listen more than they talk.
+Talk-to-listen ratio is a sales metric that measures how much time a rep spends talking versus listening during a sales conversation, typically expressed as a rep:prospect percentage.
+Top performers on discovery calls listen more than they talk; conversation-intelligence platforms (Gong, Chorus) consistently show winning discovery calls land around 30/70 rep-to-prospect.

 Talk-to-Listen Ratio Definition